 Safety and Volunteering

-There are plenty of volunteer opportunities in Kenya, and it really is a life-changing experience.
+There are plenty of volunteer opportunities in Kenya, and most of them offer life-changing experiences.
 Make sure to volunteer with an established agency.
 Talk to ex-volunteers about their experiences, including tips for keeping you and your possessions safe.
 If it's your first time in Kenya, opt for a group volunteer experience in order to make the transition to life in a third-world country easier.

 Staying Safe on Kenya's Roads